-In addition, SOLIDWORKS PDM will give you a warning that the file is checked out and will ask if you are sure you want to replace what you currently have on your Local View with a file from the Vault.
+In addition, SOLIDWORKS PDM gives you a warning that the file is checked out and will ask if you are sure you want to replace what you currently have on your Local View with a file from the Vault.
+(Figure 9)

-Version 4 now exists and is a replica of Version 2, all the while having Version 3 available in the history.
+Check in the file back into the vault.
+In the file history, Version 4 now exists and is a replica of Version 2, all the while having Version 3 available in the history.
+(Figure 10)

 The Rollback action may not be available to all users depending on the permissions set by the Administrator.
 Rolling back can bring files through different workflow states of their existence, whereas checking in a previous version can only work in the same way as the workflow state.

 Checking in a previous version of a file preserves the history of all versions of a file and any user with check out and check in rights can perform.